hermangroup/docs/introduction/how-to-buy.rst

   https://ginero.io

-  Ginero is a peer-to-peer exchange operating in Vietnam and offeringexchange offering BTC, BCH, LTC, ETH, GIN and DASH for trading against Vietnamese đồng.
+  Ginero is a peer-to-peer exchange operating in Vietnam and offeringexchange offering BTC, BCH, LTC, ETH, GIN and HISTORIA for trading against Vietnamese đồng.

 ZB.com